johanneshilden/lets-parse/untyped-lambda-calculus/README.md

     return $ Lam (T.pack name) body
 ```

-The lambda expression parser takes the parser for the abstraction body as an argument.
+Notice that the lambda expression parser takes the parser for the abstraction body as an argument.
 Technically, it wouldn't be a [combinator](https://wiki.haskell.org/Combinator) otherwise.
 More importantly, this makes it easy to work with the function on its own &ndash; in particular since we haven't implemented the parser for the term itself yet.

 We allow backslash to be used as an alias for the λ symbol.
 The variable name is made up of one or more alphanumeric characters.
 Blank space on both sides of the dot is ignored.